 Discuss payment terms before you start work

 Always agree payment terms with your customers prior to starting work.
 This can be quite hard, but it’s important to set expectations.
 After all, it’s you that is offering credit to them.
 They wouldn’t expect to go to the bank for a loan and then tell the bank how long it’s going to be before they repay it.
+A direct debit is the ideal case scenario – but depending on the service you provide this isn’t always plausible.

 Ensure you have the correct customer information